bthate/genocide/MANUAL.rst

 ::

-    GENCOIDE is placed in the Public Domain.
+    GENOCIDE is placed in the Public Domain.